JaidenAshmore/java-dynamic-sqs-listener/doc/documentation.md

         extending the visibility of a message in the case of long processing so it does not get put back on the queue while processing
         1. [How to manually acknowledge message](how-to-guides/core/core-how-to-manually-acknowledge-message.md): useful for when you want to mark the message as successfully processed before the method has finished executing
+    1. [How to Connect to an AWS SQS Queue](how-to-guides/how-to-connect-to-aws-sqs-queue.md): necessary for actually using this framework in live environments
     1. Spring How To Guides
         1. [How to add a custom ArgumentResolver to a Spring application](how-to-guides/spring/spring-how-to-add-custom-argument-resolver.md): useful for integrating custom argument resolution code to be included in a Spring Application.
 See [How to implement a custom ArgumentResolver](how-to-guides/core/core-how-to-implement-a-custom-argument-resolver.md)